WangShuxiong/SoptSC/ReadMe.txt

    6) NNDSVD    -------- SVD-based initialization for NMF from:
 	                      [2] C. Boutsidis and E. Gallopoulos, SVD-based initialization: A head start for nonnegative matrix factorization, Pattern Recognition, Elsevier.
-   7) Plotgenes.m   --------- Plot selected genes specified by users.
+   7) Plot_cluster.m   --------- Plot clusters on 2-dimensional space.
+   8) Plot_eigengap.m  ———————— Plot eigenvalues of the truncated graph Laplacian to illustrate the estimation of number of clusters.
+   9) plot_lineage.m ———————— plot cluster and pseudotime on the inferred lineage tree.
+   10) plot_lineage_marker.m ———————— plot marker genes on the inferred lineage tree.
+   11) plot_marker.m ———————— plot marker genes on the low dimensional space of cells.
-   8) newmap.mat    --------- colormap used for plot_genes.
+   12) newmap.mat    --------- colormap used for plot_genes.

-   9) Example data can be found in Data
-   10) The results are saved in Results

-Please refer to example.m for instructions on how to use this code.
+Please refer to Example.m for instructions on how to use this code.

 Please feel free to send us an email if you have any trouble in running our code.